Final Recipe

-Final Recipe is a 2013 South Korean-Thai drama film directed by Gina Kim and written by George Huang, who adapted a story by Kim.
+Final Recipe is a 2013 Malaysian-Singaporean drama film directed by Gina Kim and written by George Huang, who adapted a story by Kim.
 It stars Michelle Yeoh, Henry Lau, and Chin Han.
-Lau plays a young man who must impress Yeoh, who is the host, producer, and one of two judges of a cooking competition show, along with and the reigning master chef (Han), in order to win a large prize money to save his grandfather's restaurant.
+Lau plays a young man who must impress Yeoh, who is the host, producer, and one of two judges of a cooking competition show, along with and the reigning master chef, David Chen, in order to win a large prize money to save his grandfather's restaurant.
 It premiered at the San Sebastián International Film Festival.